lucko/bytebin/README.md

 I host a [public instance](#public-instances) of bytebin for some of my own projects, which you are welcome to use too.

+There is also a traditional "pastebin" frontend for sharing code/configs/whatever, see [lucko/paste](https://github.com/lucko/paste) for more information.

 ## API usage

 ### Read